-The theme of this party is Dog Days of Summer, or in other words the styling challenge of putting together a comfortable, stylish and professional outfit when the heat and humidity are unbearable.
+The theme of this post and ageless style party is Dog Days of Summer, or in other words the styling challenge of putting together a comfortable, stylish and professional outfit when the heat and humidity are unbearable.
 People experience severe heat stress.
 For my international readers, dog days are hottest days of summer with temperatures above 100F (37.8oC) and high relative humidity.

 There exist several explanations for the name.
 One relates to ancient belief that Sirius, the Dog Star, causes hot weather when it is close to the Sun.
 Another explanation relates the name to the dogs’ going crazy, barking and howling in hot, humid weather.

 Interior Alaska Lacks Dog Days in the Sense of the Dog Days in the Lower 48s

 Alaskans don't have a dog, they have dogs. #Alaska #dogs Click To Tweet, the maximum temperature since onset of recording is 100F measured in 1915 in Ft.
 Yukon.
 Typically, the highest temperatures are in the 90s (32.2o).
 However, relative humidity remains relatively low compared to the humid days during frontal passages.
 These summer days, however, have temperatures in the 50 to 60s (10 to 15oC).